MetaboHUB-MetaToul-FluxoMet/IsoDesign/docs/tutorial.rst

    * **Value difference** : difference between the initial and simulated flux values,
    * **ID..**. : Standard deviation of the simulated fluxes corresponding to a specific isotopic composition combination.

 To filter the table, click on "Apply a filter".
-The table can be filtered based on the following criteria :
+The table can be filtered based on the following criteria:
    * Flux : flux names
    * Kind : flux types (NET, XCH, METAB)
    * Pathway : metabolic pathways (if specified in the ".netw" file)